ThisisLandu/insta_downloader/readme.md

 1. Enter your account and password in the config file.
 2. Input the Instagram account or URL you want to download from (make sure to add a tab before the account or URL).
 3. If you want to limit the download to a specific number, add ' // n' after the account or URL, where n is the number of posts to download.
+4. DEFAULT_PATH is the default download folder.
+The default value is set to '.' which represents the current folder location (the folder where the file is executed from).

 ## B. .ipynb

 1. **insta.ipynb**